Story Editor/Script Producer: 1988-1989; 2008

-In December 1979, Bevan started work at the Grundy Organisation in a trainee storyline position on The Restless Years.
-Working through the ranks, he eventually became head writer for shows including Prisoner and Sons and Daughters.
+In December 1979, Bevan started work at the Grundy Organisation in a trainee storyliner position on The Restless Years.
+Working through the ranks, he eventually became story editor for two other Grundy soaps, Sons and Daughters and Prisoner.

 In 1987, Seven Network’s Head of Drama, Alan Bateman, asked Bevan to look over a script for a new TV pilot which wasn’t up to scratch.
 With production due to begin in only a couple of weeks, it was realised that the whole script would have to be rewritten.
 Production was delayed, and Bevan locked himself away on his home on Scotland Island for 3 weeks to give the script a complete overhaul.

 The resulting pilot, for Home and Away, was a success, and production on a full series started in the October 1987.
 The series premiered in January 1988, but came close to being canned by executives only 6 weeks into its run.
 Alan Bateman fought for a stay of execution and managed to keep it on the air for the few more weeks it needed to gain traction.

 Bevan stayed on as the series Story Editor for the first 18 months until both he and H&A producer John Holmes left for the Nine network.